microsoft/moaw/workshops/swa-cosmosdb/workshop.md

 ### Manage HTTP error codes

  You will notice that your unauthenticated users are redirected to a default 401 (HTTP Unauthorized) web page.
-We can customise that using another property in the config file.
+We can customize that using another property in the config file.
 The `responseOverrides` property enables you to redirect a user to a specific page when an HTTP code is returned.
 Let's redirect all non-authenticated users to the `login.html` page.

 ```json
 {